 Neva Hill

-Hill been professionally active in Oklahoma Republican politics and journalism for 30 years.
+Hill been professionally active in Oklahoma Republican politics and journalism for more than 30 years.
 She is the owner and president of Neva Hill & Company, a full-service political consulting and public relations firm located in south Oklahoma City.
 Currently, Hill is a consultant to a number of federal, statewide, county, and legislative officeholders across Oklahoma.
-She has also been a political analyst for OETA-TV election night coverage the last four years.
+She has also been a political analyst for OETA-TV election night coverage.

 In 2004, she was named one of three Oklahoma women to serve on the National Steering Committee for “W Stands for Women” – along with then-Lt.
 Governor Mary Fallin and Terry Neese, president of Women Impacting Public Policy.
 In 1992, Neva served as State Director of the Bush-Quayle campaign.

 Hill served as Assistant Commissioner of Labor for the State of Oklahoma in 1987 under Governor Henry Bellmon.
-The following year she managed the successful state senate campaign for Tom Cole, who now represents Oklahoma’s Fourth District in the United States Congress.
+The following year, she managed the successful state senate campaign for Tom Cole, who later became elected to the United States Congress.

 -